 Malini: Not enough is being done – if patient advocates were involved from the early stages of clinical trials for example, it would most likely decrease spending and the timeline in drug development.
-At a global scale, the complexities are infinite due to national health regulations and policies.
+The Global nature of the industry brings with it infinite complexities due to specific national health regulations and policies.
 The patient voice needs to be valued and incorporated from the outset and impact to quality of life needs to be treated as equally important as other end points

 Q: Who do you wish to meet at Phar-East 2018?

 Malini: The line up of Phar East is very impressive.
 Given I live in Australia, I am keen to hear about the challenges and opportunities in the Asia Pacific region specifically and how patient organisations like ourselves can support the biotech industry to achieve the best outcomes.
 I am grateful for the opportunity to participate in the Roundtable and provide a patient perspective and highlight the benefits of collaboration and patient input in the innovation and drug development and commercialisation journey in achieving the best outcome.

 Pharma support is critical for patient organisations and to develop a mutually beneficial relationship.
 Phar East will provide the invaluable opportunity for me to tap into the network of high calibre Big Pharma and start fostering new or strengthening existing relationships and promote awareness of rare diseases in the Asia Pacific region in particular Pituitary conditions.
 It will also allow me to create awareness amongst this network of the benefits of being involved with a patient organisation to achieve their (Pharma’s) organisational objectives and outcomes.

 Malini is one of the 50 early confirmed speakers at Phar-East 2018.
 Visit our website for more information: www.terrapinn.com/phar-east/